savetheclocktower/daubjs/README.md

 This is a contrived example, but you get the point.
 We don’t always need to write a grammar; sometimes the transformations are straightforward enough that they can be done with more conventional string manipulation techniques.

-This approach also gives you the flexibility to write rules more generically.
-For example, in JavaScript, instead of having one rule for named function expressions (`function foo () {}`) and one for anonymous function expressions (`function () {}`), you can define a pattern with an optional capture group and then use a `before` callback to highlight the function name only if it's present.

 The `after` callback is illustrated in the above example.
 It's a chance to modify the text after replacement.
-You can also use it simply as a hook point for keeping track of state.
+You can also use it along with the `context` argument simply as a hook point for keeping track of state.
 If it does return something, Daub will use that as the replacement for the pattern matched in the raw source text.

 #### The ‘index’ callback